turingschool/alumni-site/volunteer.md

 * Building a professional network to support them in their technical learning and job search readiness
 * Navigating remote communities

-When assigning mentors to Houses, we look for an equitable split of mentors who can support Back End and Front End learning.
+When assigning mentors to Houses, we look for an equitable split of mentors who can support with Back End and Front End learning.
 We also take into consideration demographic and identity-based characteristics of mentors in order to create a diverse and inclusive environment.

 Mentors are also provided with ongoing support through collaboration with their fellow House mentors and training and resources from our mentor committee.
-Overall, mentoring can be an effective way to level up your own skills and develop new communicating and leadership skills to add to your career!
+Overall, mentoring can be an effective way to level up your own skills and develop new communication and leadership skills to add to your career!

 ## Recruitment and Admissions
-Check back for opportunities to connect with prospective Turing students.
-You can continue referring folks by sending them to our [Programs page](https://turing.edu/programs)!
+We have a numner of opportunities for you to connect with prospective Turing students.
+You can continue
+* Refer folks by sending them to our [Programs page](https://turing.edu/programs)
+* Help our Marketing Team by sharing your Turing story
+* Join the #prospective_contacts Slack channel to help our Recruitment Coordinators answer questions from prospective students

 ## Donating to Turing